 The best way to avoid knock is to prevent the air that enters the engine from getting too hot.
 But that’s unrealistic.
 We can’t rely on the weather for our engines to work correctly, and your radiator can only do so much.
 Luckily for us, there are better solutions:

 - Octane boosters.

-If for whatever reason, you don’t have high octane fuel available to you on a regular basis, and if your car is designed to run only on high octane fuel, you can use octane boosters.
+If for whatever reason, you don’t have high octane fuel available to you on a regular basis, and if your car is designed to run only this type of fuel, you can use an octane booster instead.

 What Type of Cars Respond to Octane Booster?

-It’s usually the high-performance, high-compression cars that get the most out of octane boosters, especially when you drive them in areas where premium fuel isn’t available.
+It’s usually the high-performance, high-compression cars that get the most out of octane boosters, especially when you drive them in areas where premium gas isn’t available.

 With that in mind, octane boosters need to be thought of as a preventative maintenance measure, and not as a means of adding more power.
 The only scenario where these could add more power is if you’ve been using lower octane fuel in a car that’s tuned to run higher octane fuel.